Live Updates arrow

 Caring for our drinking water sources

-We work in partnership with a wide range of stakeholders in a genuine collaborative effort to secure the long-term health and wellbeing of our environment.
+Working with a wide range of stakeholders, here are some of the ways we help secure the long-term health and wellbeing of our environment.

 a waterlogged field part of sustainable abstraction

-One of our long-term challenges is ensuring we have enough water to supply our customers and maintain a healthy environment.
-Collaborating with conservation bodies and regulators, with often complex investigation, our team of groundwater specialists has a detailed
+One of our long-term challenges is making sure we have enough water to supply our customers and maintain a healthy environment.

 Landscape shot of the River Itchen

-As an example, we’ve just completed a collaborative project with ten farms within the Arun to Adur Farmer cluster.
-This involved detailed soil monitoring of 30 fields with over 2,000 soil samples analysed over five-years.
-The project has been a valuable exercise in partnership working, creating an extensive understanding of soils, the importance of certain management techniques and the relationship between earthworms and healthy crops.
+As an example, we worked with ten farms in the Arun to Adur Farmer catchment to monitor soil in 30 fields with over 2,000 samples analysed over five-years.
+This project has been valuable in helping us understand soils, the importance of certain management techniques and the relationship between earthworms and healthy crops.

 soil-health-check-handful